chilcano/how-tos/resources/fancy_prompt_with_fancy_git.md

-## Fancy Prompt in Ubuntu with Fancy GIT
+## Custom Prompt in Ubuntu with Fancy GIT

 ![](fancy_prompt_ubuntu_with_fancy_git_updated3.png)